FreemediaMY/FreemediaMY/README.md

 ## How to use?

 Just copy the link below and apply it into any supported players on PCs, Macs, smart TVs, Android devices including Android TV and iOS.

-[OTT Navigator app](https://ott-nav.com/) is highly recommended for Android users.
+A. For television uses [[OTT Navigator app](https://ott-nav.com/) is highly recommended for Android users.]

-A. For television uses

 ```bash
 COMING SOON